UPSUTER/GEMLI/README.md

 </p>

 ### Adding cell type information to the GEMLI items list
 The cells of individual intestinal crypts can be assigned to different cell types.
-This information can be added to the GEMLI items list as 'cell_type' slot in the from of a dataframe with column 'cell.ID' and 'cell.type'.
+This information can be added to the GEMLI items list as 'cell_type' slot in the form of a dataframe with column 'cell.ID' and 'cell.type'.

 ```
 > load('GEMLI_crypts_example_cell_type_annotation.RData')